Koko Taylor (album)

-Koko Taylor is the 1969 debut album by American blues singer Koko Taylor, released on MCA/Chess Records.
+Koko Taylor is the debut studio album by American blues singer Koko Taylor, released in 1969 via MCA/Chess Records.
 It has received positive critical reception.

 Reception

 The editorial staff of AllMusic Guide gave Koko Taylor 4.5 out of five stars, with reviewer Bill Dahl commenting that it "is one of the strongest representations of the belter's Chess days available".